moonbuggy/cfscrape-http-proxy/README.md

 sudo python setup.py install
 ```

 Optionally, install [python-prctl][python-prctl].
-This will alow the proxy to change its process name as displayed in ps, netstat and other such software to make it easier to see what the proxy is doing.
+This will alow the proxy to change its process name as displayed in ps, netstat and other such software to make it easier to see what the proxy is doing:

 ```
 sudo pip install python-prctl